 As much as we’re eager to keep politics and social reckonings away from the workplace, the fact remains that your company is not an island.
 It functions in a society, and it’s made up of parts of that society.

 So when a broader social movement is happening (think Me Too or Black Lives Matter), the correct way to handle and diffuse internal tensions is to invite employees to talk things out.

 Creating a safe, non-judgmental place where people can talk about their confronting views will let everyone know that you’re paying attention.
-In the end, it may even help shape your position on something.
-To re-evaluate your values.
-Or to take a closer look at some of the skeletons in your own closet.
+In the end, it may even help shape your position on something and re-evaluate your values.
+Or to take a closer look at some of the skeletons in your closet.

 This is a more difficult approach, but it results in growth.
 It results in alignment.
-It results in a diverse, more fair, more eager workplace.
+It results in a diverse, fairer, more eager workplace.

-Most companies will be in a hybrid working mode for the better part of the year — WFH + office work.
+Most companies are in a hybrid working mode when possible — WFH + office work.
 In this setup, it’s easy for employers to become convinced that they need to constantly digitally track what their people are doing.